dsoto/ENSP-202/project/202-project.md

 the person.
 Your goal is to help your classmates improve the quality of their projects and reach their highest potential.

+### Submission

+Communicate your written feedback to your classmates however you like.
+You will submit a copy of your feedback, in PDF format, on Moodle.
+Indicate the name of the feedback recipient and the comments.

 ## Estimation first draft
 <!--Due 7 Apr 2014-->